 The health care unit has to report liveborn children to the Population Information System or to the register office of the mother's place of domicile to enter the information in the Population Information System.
 In exceptional cases the report is made to the register office of the child's place of birth.
-(Population Information Decree, Paragraph I a, 886/1993).
+(Statute, 128/2010).